Here are Cat’s answers to some of the most frequent questions we get with regards to Claymonster Pottery.

 Can you ship internationally?
 Do you ship outside the U.S.?

 Yes but it frequently costs as much as the piece.
 Someday, we might try to open up the international shipping option on our new site.
 For now, please email firstname.lastname@example.org with inquiries.
+We currently have shipping open to Canada and GB.
+We can open more options if needed.

 What happens if my order arrives broken?